crd2go/crd2go/README.md

   -config string
     	YAML file with the CRD2Go config (default "crd2go.yaml") -generate string
-    	comma separated list o kinds to actually generate code for.
-Empty, the default value, genrates all Kinds.
+    	comma separated list of kinds to actually generate code for.
+Empty, the default value, generates all Kinds.
 In any case, all CRDs are processed, unlike with skip.
   -input string
     	input YAML to process
   -output string